To succeed as a corporate investment banker, you'll need a keen financial mind and an understanding of how money is made and invested

 As a corporate investment banker, you'll provide a range of financial services to companies, institutions and governments.
 You'll manage corporate, strategic and financial opportunities, including:

-- bonds and shares;
+- bonds and shares

-- initial public offerings (IPOs).
+- initial public offerings (IPO).

 You may also advise and lead management buyouts, raise capital, provide strategic advice to clients and identify and secure new deals.